 At its meeting on 25 September 2013, the DSB established a panel.
 Argentina, Brazil, Canada, Chile, China, Cuba, the Dominican Republic, the European Union, India, Indonesia, Japan, Korea, New Zealand, Nicaragua, Nigeria, Norway, Oman, Panama, the Philippines, South Africa, Chinese Taipei, Thailand, Ukraine, the United States, Uruguay and Zimbabwe reserved their third-party rights.
 Subsequently, Ecuador, Guatemala, Malawi, Malaysia, Mexico, Peru, Singapore, Turkey and Zambia reserved their third-party rights.

 On 26 March 2014, Australia requested the Director-General to compose the panel.
 On 5 May 2014, the Director-General composed the panel.
 On 10 October 2014, the Chair of the panel informed the DSB that the panel expected to issue its final report to the parties not before the first half of 2016, in accordance with the timetable adopted by the panel on 17 June 2014 on the basis of a draft timetable proposed by the parties.
-On 29 June 2016, the Chairman of the panel informed the DSB that due to the complexity of the dispute, the panel expected to issue its final report to the parties not before the end of 2016.
+On 29 June 2016, the Chair of the panel informed the DSB that due to the complexity of the dispute, the panel expected to issue its final report to the parties not before the end of 2016.
+On 1 December 2016, the Chair of the panel informed the DSB that in light of the complexity of the legal and factual issues that arise in this dispute, the panel expected to issue its final report to the parties not before May 2017.